 If you have a specific destination in mind, ask the resort or hotel what kind of kids’ activities it offers and what things you should anticipate with a child on the trip before you book.

 The more planning you put into your family vacation, the less likely that something will go wrong.
 As part of your planning, you might also consider your modes of transportation.
-If you’re driving, take a look at these road trip safety tips.
+If you’re driving, take a look at these road trip safety tips, and if you don’t have one, consider packing a car emergency kit.

 In general, traveling with your kids requires a bit more research and preparedness, but it’s also incredibly rewarding.
 Keep these safety tips in mind next time you travel and enjoy watching your kids explore the world.